Partner with INI

 Don't see what you're looking for?
 Contact our Strategic Initiatives team to discuss additional opportunities to partner with the INI!

 We are currently accepting project proposals for a Pittsburgh pilot of the INI practicum in spring 2019.
 Learn more and submit your proposal

 By fusing business and policy with technical expertise, the INI's interdisciplinary programs uniquely position graduates for next generation careers at the pulse of the tech industry.
 We offer a range of recruitment opportunities.
-Contact Jessica Budik to learn more.
+Contact Jessica Zlotcavitch to learn more.

 Present a Tech Talk or Info Session